2 Summary Statistics

 The median is a central value that splits the distribution into two equal parts.

-For a continuous distribution, the population median is the value med such that F(med) = 0.5.
-In discrete distributions, if F is flat where it takes the value 0.5, the median isn’t uniquely defined as any value within this flat region could technically satisfy the median condition F(med) = 0.5.
+For a continuous distribution, the population median is the value such that .
+In discrete distributions, if is flat where it takes the value 0.5, the median isn’t uniquely defined as any value within this flat region could technically satisfy the median condition .

 The empirical median of a sorted dataset is found at the point where the ECDF reaches 0.5.
 For an even-sized dataset, the median is the average of the two central observations: